 Sundance Institute | New Frontier Story Lab

-The New Frontier Story Lab will accept open submissions beginning July 1, 2015.
+The New Frontier Story Lab is open for submissions.

 A bold spirit of innovation has emerged among artists as they seek to engage audiences with narrative worlds that leverage new technologies, visual aesthetics, social media cultures, immersive designs, game theory, transmedia activism and shifts in the boundaries of authorship.
 In just the last 10 years, the media landscape has been transformed and storytellers are both exploring as well as constructing this new terrain, pioneering new connections with audiences and re-structuring story design.